Step outside the pizza (and Netflix) box with these not-so-ordinary date ideas!

 Go foraging for Mushrooms

 Mushroom picking is seasonal, with the best time to go being in autumn.
 But it’s a great idea for something fun to do in winter.
 It’s also a good excuse to get our of town and take a little road trip.
 If you’re a totally newbie to mushroom foraging don’t chance it, you don’t want to accidentally poison your date with a bad mushie!
-Instead, enlist the help mushroom foraging expert, Diego Bonetto and join him for a day tour.
-The tour leaves from the Inner West in the morning during foraging season, and will take you to Penrose and Belanglo Forest.
+Instead, enlist the help of mushroom foraging expert, Diego Bonetto and join him for a day tour.
+The tour takes place in Oberon, so be prepared for a day trip to the Blue Mountains!
 The cost is $100 per person for the day trip + lunch.

 Wild Mushrooms Foraging Workshop, Diego Bonetto, 0411 293 178